mccullochk/react-toolbox-themr/README.md

 $ react-toolbox-themr -i BUTTON DATE_PICKER -o my-theme/
 ```

-But we really encourage you to use either `package.json` or a custom configuration file so it's more clear to visualize your configuration.
+But we really encourage you to use either `package.json` or a custom configuration file so it's more clear and easier to visualize your configuration.
 Passing configuration variables is allowed only via package of custom config file.

 ## Configuration options